tugraz-isds/spcd3/README.md

 ### Build And Development

 Gulp is used to automate repeatable tasks.
-The file [gulpfile.js](gulpfile.js) defines for now three public tasks:
+The file [gulpfile.js](gulpfile.js) defines for now four public tasks:

 - The `clean` task removes the existing `dist` directory in order to enable a clean rebuild of the project.

+- The `cleanAll` task removes the existing `dist` and `node_modules` directories.
+Besides Furthermore the file `package.lock.json` will be deleted.

 - The `build` task creates a new build of the library and stores the generated .js file into `dist/library` folder.
 Additionally, the example folder is copied to the `dist/example` folder.